TCPA Attorney - Stop Robocalls & Get Paid

 Receive compensation for violations

-Your cell phone rings.
+Your phone rings.
 It's "Scam Likely" again.
-Or maybe it's a text message about a package you didn't order.
+Or maybe it's a text message about a package you didn't order, a warranty you never bought, or a debt that isn't yours.
 It's annoying, intrusive, and illegal.

 The Telephone Consumer Protection Act (TCPA) is a federal law that protects your privacy.
-It restricts telemarketers and debt collectors from using automated dialers ("robocalls") and pre-recorded messages to contact your cell phone without your permission.
+It restricts telemarketers, debt collectors, and businesses from using automated dialers ("robocalls"), pre-recorded messages, and unsolicited texts to contact your cell phone without your permission.

 Here is the best part: The law puts a price tag on your privacy.
 Violators must pay you $500 to $1,500 for EACH illegal call or text.
-Hyslip Legal helps you turn those annoying interruptions into a significant settlement.
+If a telemarketer called you 20 times after you said stop, that's potentially a $30,000 claim.
+At Hyslip Legal, we help you turn those annoying interruptions into a significant settlement.
 You pay nothing for our help.

-• No Robocalls to Cell Phones: Companies cannot use an "autodialer" or pre-recorded voice to call your mobile phone without your prior express written consent.
+- Robocalls to Cell Phones: Companies cannot use an automatic telephone dialing system (ATDS) or pre-recorded voice to call your mobile phone without your prior express consent.
+For marketing calls, that consent must be written.

-• No Spam Texts: Text messages are treated the same as calls.
-Unsolicited marketing texts are illegal.
+- Spam Text Messages: Text messages are treated the same as calls under the TCPA.
+Unsolicited marketing texts sent using an autodialer are illegal without prior written consent.

-• The Do Not Call Registry: If your number is on the National Do Not Call Registry, telemarketers cannot call you.
+- Do Not Call Registry Violations: If your number is on the National Do Not Call Registry, telemarketers cannot call you.
+Companies must also maintain their own internal do-not-call lists and honor opt-out requests within 10 business days.

-• Revoked Consent: Even if you gave permission once, you can revoke it at any time by saying "stop calling."
-If they continue, it's illegal.
+- Revoked Consent: Even if you gave permission once, you can revoke it at any time by saying "stop calling," texting "STOP," or notifying the company in writing.
+If they continue, every subsequent call or text is a violation.

 Is this happening to you?